project-agent-upskill/project-agent-upskill.github.io/README.md

 ## PostHog

-Copy `.env.example` to `.env.local`, then replace the placeholder with Dana’s PostHog project key.
+Copy `.env.example` to `.env.local`, then replace the placeholder with PostHog project key.
 The site captures:

 - `tutor_directory_viewed`
 - `tutor_filter_selected`